thomasarmstrong/MCValidation/README.md

 > for this purpose, together with matching calibration measurement data.
 Other ways to measure
 > afterpulsing are acceptable as long as the p.e. scale is well-defined.

+It seems like this is only nescesery to provide the data for the pm_photoelectron_spectrum parameter?

 > SiPM dark count measurements at the bias voltage as used in the camera, revealing dark count
 > rate and pure optical-cross talk probability.
 In addition to measurements with the camera electronics,
 > additional measurements with low-noise electronics are appreciated for this purpose, in
 > particular for the width of the individual peaks in the amplitude distribution.

+Same as above?
+Do we want to be able to reproduce the measured SPE?
+For this then we just need to have a script to create the SPE distribution.
+Code for this already exists but I can include it here.
+Issue #4

 # Pulsed Light Measurements with External Trigger